 Choose your restaurant on Port-Cros island and enjoy a tasty break under the mediterranean sun.

 In the interest of everyone’s safety, access to the island’s forests may be temporarily closed to the public.
 In these circumstances, it is only allowed to transit (walking ) on the paths leading to the beaches.
-These authorised paths are highlighted in green on the map below.
-Safety measures on the island: […]
+These authorised paths are highlighted in red on the map below.
+When risk is extreme (Red + E), all […]

 Don't miss any of Port Cros best events !